Help to Buy scheme

 Originally there were three parts to the Help to Buy scheme:

-• The mortgage guarantee - for people buying new build properties or homes that are already lived in
+• Mortgage Guarantee - for people buying new build properties or homes that are already lived in

-• The equity loan - available only on new build properties
+• Equity Loan - available only on new build properties

 • Help to Buy ISA - this is a new scheme that helps people save towards their first home.

 However, the Mortgage Guarantee scheme, which aimed to help buyers with only a 5% deposit by enabling lenders to buy a guarantee on their loans, finished at the end of 2016.
 The guarantee meant that lenders would be compensated if you defaulted on your mortgage and it couldn’t be sold for enough to cover your mortgage debt.

 Although this part of the scheme has now ended, an increasing number of lenders now offer mortgages to those with a 5% deposit.
 Average rates on 95% loan-to-value (LTV) deals have also fallen, although buyers must meet strict affordability criteria to qualify.